 It takes an on-the-ball parent to navigate the preschool or private grade school application process.
 Parents must follow deadline instructions and fill out application forms that rival college applications.
 Essays will be written!
 So brush up on your writing and story-telling skills.

-I estimate roughly 80% of your child’s chances of getting into preschool or kindergarten is based on you, the parents.
+I estimate roughly 85% of your child's chances of getting into preschool or kindergarten is based on you, the parents.
 The percentage drops down to about 50% when applying to private middle school and under 25% when applying to private high school.
 In other words, your child's academics and extracurricular activities carry a greater weighting as they get older.

 If you can demonstrate you are a loving family who is really committed to your child and to the community, you will increase your chances of getting in.
 Involvement in your child's future is critical.
 And involvement takes time.